Prerequisites

 Return

-tweetId, charged, and chargedCredits on 200 Success.
-For 202 x_write_unconfirmed, return writeActionId, status, charged, and chargedCredits, then poll GET /x/write-actions/{id} before retrying.Public media upload
+tweetId, charged, and chargedCredits on 200 Success; store them as tweet_id, charged, and charged_credits.
+For 202 x_write_unconfirmed, store write_action_id, status, charged, and charged_credits, then poll GET /x/write-actions/{id} before retrying.Media attachments

 Return monitor